Sustainable transport: Interreg highlights

 - #IWTS2.0 promoting a modal shift for goods transport from the road to inland waterways.

-There are many other good examples in the brochure, which clearly demonstrates that Interreg is indeed making a difference in the transformation of transport.
-In a recent interview on our blog, transport expert Pim Bonne of the Flemish Ministry of Transport also underlined the importance of Interreg as a test bed for realising Flemish and European transport visions.
+There are many other good examples in the brochure, demonstrating that Interreg is indeed making a difference in the transformation of transport.
+In a recent interview, transport expert Pim Bonne of the Flemish Ministry of Transport underlined the importance of Interreg as a test bed for realising Flemish and European transport visions.

 We are proud to see our projects featured in this publication.
-Thanks to interact for continuing to support joint actions of Interreg programmes despite the lockdown!
-In this watershed year, in which Interreg turns 30, cooperation is needed than ever.
+Thanks to Interact for continuing to support joint Interreg actions despite the lockdown!
+In this watershed year, in which Interreg turns 30, cooperation is needed more than ever.